Texas Roadhouse CEO dies by suicide while battling ‘unbearable’ post-covid-19 symptoms, family says

 He drew up a concept for the Texas Roadhouse chain on a cocktail napkin, he said — but once again, he hit a brick wall, with at least 45 investors turning him down before he finally won over a local cardiologist in 1993.
 Three of his five first Texas Roadhouse restaurants failed, and he soon piled up debt and sold off other restaurants to keep the chain afloat.

-After tinkering with the menu and locations, though, Texas Roadhouse grow exponentially.
+After tinkering with the menu and locations, though, Texas Roadhouse grew exponentially.
 When the company went public in 2004, Taylor made $60 million and kept millions more in stock, according to the Courier-Journal.

 It’s not clear when Taylor contracted covid-19, but his family said that he suffered increasingly dire symptoms in the wake of the virus, noting in particular his struggles with tinnitus.
 There is evidence that covid-19 can worsen the syndrome — a study published in November in the peer-reviewed journal Frontiers in Public Health reported that 40 percent of those with the condition reported that it grew more severe after having the coronavirus.

-Thanks to outmoded and delayed reporting systems, it will be years before public health experts can conclusively say whether suicide rates have risen in the U.S. during the pandemic, The Washington Post’s William Wan reported.
+Thanks to outmoded and delayed reporting systems, it will be years before public health experts can conclusively say whether suicide rates have risen in the United States during the pandemic, The Post’s William Wan reported.
 But federal surveys show that roughly 40 percent of Americans have reported grappling with mental health or substance abuse issues since the pandemic began.

 Taylor was mourned by Kentucky leaders as a visionary businessman.